-Membrane absorbers are frequently used to control particular resonant modes inside small rooms.
-To succeed, they must be placed on the appropriate surfaces at maximum modal pressure.
-It’s worth mentioning that porous absorption inside the space will dampen de resonance and broaden the bandwidth.
-This bandwidth is also known as the Q factor of the absorber and it’s effective even when the desired frequency is not achieved.
-It’s extremely important to take good care of membrane absorbers since small changes can change the overall performance.
-Also, membrane absorbers are frequently customized for specific tasks.
+The most common use of membrane absorbers is to control particular resonant modes inside small rooms.
+For this to be successful, you must be place these on the appropriate surfaces at maximum modal pressure.
+Porous absorption inside the space will dampen the resonance and broaden the bandwidth.
+Experts also call this bandwidth the Q factor of the absorber; it’s effective even when the desired frequency is not achieved.
+It’s extremely important to take good care of membrane absorbers because small modifications can alter the overall performance.
+Keep in mind, too, that people frequently customize theirs for specific tasks.

 The sound absorption coefficient is around 15 to 20 per cent and has a significant effect when the components join together.
-Typical examples include large glass areas of many modern buildings since they ensure that the reverberation time does not increase excessively for bass tones.
-These glass areas help balance the room’s acoustics and the glass is absorbent because of the frequency range.
+Typical examples include large glass areas of many modern buildings for they ensure that the reverberation time does not increase excessively for bass tones.
+These glass areas help balance the room’s acoustics.
+The glass is absorbent due to the frequency range.

 As a final note, it’s worth mentioning that membrane absorbers work exclusively for bass tones, so they tend to reflect high-frequency sounds.
 Also, glass windows can produce echo effects, while wooden floors can produce drum sounds.